 Throughout the summer and fall of 2019, the Berggruen Institute Transformations of the Human (ToftH) Program focused on building new partnerships and fellowships for its global AI work whilst the Program’s artist fellows flourished on the international art scene allowing TofTH ideas to take center stage in dialogue about contemporary issues.

-- A dynamic series of events around the philosophical and artistic investigation of AI and biotechnology will be presented in partnership with the Serpentine Gallery in London curated by Lucia Pietroiusti and Kay Watson.
+• A dynamic series of events around the philosophical and artistic investigation of AI and biotechnology will be presented with the Serpentine Galleries in London, co-curated by Lucia Pietroiusti and Kay Watson and the ToftH team.
 Stay tuned for more information.

-- Artist fellows Anicka Yi and Kahlil Joseph were among a select group of American artists chosen to participate in the 58th Venice Bienniale in 2019.
+• Artist fellows Anicka Yi and Kahlil Joseph were among a select group of American artists chosen to participate in the 58th Venice Biennale in 2019.

-- Artist fellow Agnieszka Kurant won the $100,000 Frontier Art Prize and participated in the 18th Istanbul Art Biennial, curated by Nicolas Bourriaud who is a member of a ToftH working group co-organized with Eoin Brodie from the Lawrence Berkeley National Laboratories.
+• Artist fellow Agnieszka Kurant won the $100,000 Frontier Art Prize and participated in the 18th Istanbul Art Biennial, curated by Nicolas Bourriaud, member of a ToftH working group co-organized with Eoin Brodie from the Lawrence Berkeley National Laboratories.
 As one of the opening talks at the Istanbul Biennial, Rees and Kurant presented their work and its symbiotic relationship.

-• Together with artist fellow Anicka Yi, Tobias Rees gave a talk on dialogue & collaboration between artistic and scientific communities at the Royal College of Art in London, organized by the Gaia Art Foundation and moderated by Ralph Rugoff, curator of the 2019 Venice Bienniale.
+• Together with artist fellow Anicka Yi, Tobias Rees gave a talk on dialogue & collaboration between artistic and scientific communities at the Royal College of Art in London, organized by the Gaia Art Foundation and moderated by Ralph Rugoff, curator of the 2019 Venice Biennale.